-"Original Principal Balance(s)" when used with respect to a Student Loan(s) means the principal balance of the Student Loan as of the date or dates (in the case of a Student Loan that was Originated in more than one disbursement) it was Originated under the Indenture.
+"Original Principal Balance(s)" means, when used with respect to a Student Loan(s), the aggregate principal balance of a Student Loan when pledged to the Trust Estate.

 "Originate," "Originated," "Originating" or "Origination" means, the disbursement of the proceeds of a Student Loan to or on behalf of a Borrower by the Issuer or on behalf of the Issuer by its authorized agents to finance or refinance post-high school education indebtedness of Borrowers.
-If a Student Loan is to be made in two or more disbursements, each such disbursement shall constitute an Origination.
+If a Student Loan is to be made in two or more disbursements, each such disbursement constitutes an Origination.

-"Outstanding" when used with reference to Bonds or a Series, or "Outstanding Bonds" means, as of any date, all Bonds theretofore or thereupon being authenticated and delivered under the Indenture except: (a) any Bond canceled by the Trustee or delivered to the Trustee for cancellation at or prior to such date; (b) any Bond in lieu of or in substitution for which other Bonds shall have been authenticated and delivered pursuant to the General Indenture; and (c) any Bond paid or deemed to have been paid as provided under the caption "SUMMARIES OF DOCUMENTS-The General Indenture-Defeasance" in this Appendix B.
+"Outstanding" when used with reference to Bonds or a Series, or "Outstanding Bonds" means, as of any date, all Bonds theretofore or thereupon being authenticated and delivered under the Indenture except: (a) any Bond canceled by the Trustee or delivered to the Trustee for cancellation at or prior to such date; (b) any Bond in lieu of or in substitution for which other Bonds have been authenticated and delivered pursuant to the General Indenture; and (c) any Bond paid or deemed to have been paid as provided under the caption "SUMMARIES OF DOCUMENTS-The General Indenture-Defeasance" in this Appendix B.